Uttar Pradesh: The Heartland of India

 Delhi Sultanate and Mughal Empire

-- Muslim rulers began establishing power in the 12th century.
+- Muslim rulers began to establish their power in the 12th Century.

 - The region developed immensely under Akbar, Jahangir, Shah Jahan, and Aurangzeb.

-- Architectural wonders like the Taj Mahal, Fatehpur Sikri, and parts of the Red Fort symbolize this era.
+- Architectural wonders such as the Taj Mahal, Fatehpur Sikri, and parts of the Red Fort symbolise this era.

 Cultural Contribution